Merchant services: How to choose the right provider for your business

 For example, you’ll need to manage disputes, keep track of settlements and payouts, stay up-to-date on your business’s payment trends, create checkout pages, hook into a shopping cart, and more.
 Depending on what type of business you have, you may also need to accept payments over the phone, set up invoicing, subscriptions, or recurring billing.

 1. Reporting and payment analytics: To optimize revenue, you need access to your payments data.
-Your data will also give you insight into customer behavior, such as payment method preferences and trends.
+Your data can also give you insight into customer behavior, such as payment method preferences and spending trends.

-2. Dispute management: Managing disputes is one of the most tedious and frustrating parts of accepting payments.
-A tool for easier dispute management is a must for any business.
+2. Dispute management: Managing disputes is one of the most time-consuming parts of accepting payments.
+A tool that simplifies dispute management is a must-have for any business.

-3. Fraud detection: Unfortunately, no business is impervious to payment fraud.
-You want to make sure your payments provider has strong, real-time fraud detection capabilities, along with an easy dispute management system.
+3. Fraud detection: No business is immune to payment fraud.
+Choose a provider with real-time fraud detection capabilities and an easy-to-use dispute management system.

-4. User management controls: Security is critical when it comes to payments.
-Controlling who has access to your payment data helps your business remain in compliance and ensures sensitive information is safe.
+4. User management controls: Controlling who has access to payment data helps protect sensitive information and support your compliance efforts.

-5. Hosted checkout pages and forms: Building checkout pages or forms requires development resources, which increases your costs and the time it takes to start processing payments.
-The best option is to find an MSP that offers prebuilt, no-code checkout pages you can customize to match your brand, and that gives you the option to build your own.
+5. Hosted checkout pages and forms: Building your own checkout pages requires development resources, increasing both costs and implementation time.
+Look for a provider that offers customizable, no-code checkout pages that can match your brand, while still giving you the flexibility to build your own if needed.

 6. Payment links: Like providing multiple payment methods, payment links can give customers more convenient and faster checkout options than traditional checkout processes.